 The life of John Fahey is a fascinating enigma.
 He was an influential and innovative Folk/Blues guitarist; he set up his own record label as a teenager; he was an academic and musicologist; he re-discovered and recorded Bukka White in 1963; his music moved into the avant-guard with classical and Eastern influences; he struggled with alcoholism and a rare nerve syndrome; he found success as an abstract painter; he started another record company that released a triple-Grammy winning album, and won one himself; then in the wake of this late success, John promptly died.

 John Aloysius Fahey was born in Washington DC and raised in nearby Tacoma Park, Maryland.
-His early interest in folk and country music suffered a ‘religious conversion’ when he heard the records of Blind Willie Johnson, but he turned to the Blues rather than The Lord.
+His early interest in folk and country music suffered a ‘religious conversion’ when he heard the records of Blind Willie Johnson, but he turned to The Blues rather than The Lord.
 John recorded a couple of his own songs and in order to release them, set up Tacoma Records.
 The B-side of the disc was attributed to ‘Blind Joe Death’ and when John sent it to various magazines, the hoax was not spotted.
 When John went to college at Berkeley, his Masters thesis was on the work of Charley Patton, and he completed it with the help of his friend, fellow Blues fan and future member of Canned Heat, Al ‘Blind Owl’ Wilson.
 In 1963, John and another Blues fan Eugene ‘ED’ Denson travelled to Memphis to locate and record Bukka White, and the subsequent release of this material on the Tacoma label was a major event in the Folk/Blues revival.
 John’s own album ‘Death Chants, Breakdowns and Military Waltzes’ sold well too, and he continued developing his own sound, with excellent fingerpicking in strange tunings and with sudden switches of style.
 John put out many albums which combined a Blues sensibility with elements of Indian, Brazilian, Gamelan and classical music.
-The Tacoma label signed other artists: Leo Kottke sold half a million copies of his ’6 and 12 String Guitar’, and Mike Bloomfield, The Fabulous Thunderbirds and Canned Heat all appeared on John’s label.
+The Tacoma label signed other artists: Leo Kottke sold half a million copies of his ‘6 and 12 String Guitar’, and Robert Pete Williams, Mike Bloomfield, The Fabulous Thunderbirds and Canned Heat all appeared on John’s label.

 John’s ‘Desperate Man’s Blues’;